imanrahimii/imanrahimi.github.io/academic.md

 - Fundamentals of Information Systems (2024)

 ### The University of Sydney, Australia
+- Professional Practice in IT (2026)
+- Project Management in IT (2026)
 - Data Privacy: Theory and Practice (2025)
 - Professional Practice in IT (2025)
 - Project Management in IT (2025)